cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 ### Administration

-In order to provide the above services, the ILS/LSP has an administrative interface that librarians use to manage their resources.
+In order to provide the above functions, the ILS/LSP has an administrative interface that librarians use to manage their resources.
 The interface contains a set of